POW2KOR/adaptive_autosar/docs/how_to_create_adaptive_app.md

     ],
     visibility = ["//visibility:public"],
     deps = [
-        # this dependency should be unique for each app you want to build and run
+        # this should point to the socal code gen library for this application
         "@minerva_mpu_adaptive//application/sw_update_client_minerva_adapter:sw_update_client_minerva_adapter_app_socal_srcs_lib",

         # standard set of dependencies.
 The same for all apps.